mozilla-spidermonkey/jsparagus/js-quirks.md

 end of the first line: `return; g();`.
 (This function always returns undefined.
 The second statement is never reached.)

-I'm not sure why these rules exist, but it's probably because (back in the Netscape days) users complained about the bizarre behavior of automatic semicolon insertion, and so some special do-what-I-mean hacks were put in.
+I’m not sure why these rules exist, but it’s probably because (back in the Netscape days) users complained about the bizarre behavior of automatic semicolon insertion, and so some special do-what-I-mean hacks were put in.